giogocadze/giogocadze/README.md

 - Developed features like playlists, seek, volume control
 - Integrated state logic using **Recoil**, **Zustand**, and **middleware**
 - Mobile-first, responsive layout with **Tailwind CSS** and optimized performance

-### 💼 Portfolio (Coming Soon)

-- Featuring all of Giorgi’s best work
-- Interactive, modern, and built with **Next.js**
-- Will include code samples, previews, and live demos

 ---